Then + Now: The Cast of ‘Mean Girls’

 Now: Lohan has become a tabloid fixture, with multiple arrests, battles with substance and drug abuse, and at least six stints in rehab garnering her constant news coverage.
 Since ‘Mean Girls,’ Lohan has made several movie missteps along the way, including ‘I Know Who Killed Me,’ ‘Liz & Dick,’ and, her most recent flop, ‘The Canyons.’
 In 2014, Lohan attempted to revive her career with a candid look into her personal life in the OWN docuseries ‘Being Lindsay.’
 She is set to star on the London stage in the David Mamet play ‘Speed-the-Plow,’ making her West End debut.
 We’re rooting for her!

 Rachel McAdams (Regina George)

 Then: Rachel McAdams portrayed the villainous Regina George, the ‘Queen Bee’ of the Plastics.
 Immediately after ‘Mean Girls,’ McAdams’ star status was cemented when she starred opposite Ryan Gosling in Nicholas Sparks’ ‘The Notebook.’

 Now: The incredibly talented McAdams has gone on to star in numerous films, including ‘The Time Traveler’s Wife,’ Woody Allen’s ‘Midnight in Paris’ and the recent ‘Sherlock Holmes’ movies.
-Her dating resume is just as impressive: McAdams has dated Ryan Gosling, Josh Lucas, and most recently, her ‘Midnight in Paris’ costar, Michael Sheen.
-She is set to be honored with a star on the Canadian Walk of Fame.
+Her dating resume is just as impressive: McAdams has dated Ryan Gosling, Josh Lucas, and most recently, her ‘Midnight in Paris’ costar, Michael Sheen, though the two called in quits in 2013.
+(She is currently dating Patrick Sambrook.)
+McAdams is set to be honored with a star on the Canadian Walk of Fame.